 As a result of these efforts, most modern navies began deploying submarines.
 By the turn of the century, submarine warfare was the subject of international arms control.
-The Hague Conventions of 1899 and 1907 worried that submarines might be used against innocents and tried to restrict their operation so as to only target to military combatants.
-However, the use of civilian transports for
+The Hague Conventions of 1899 and 1907 tried to restrict their operation so as to only target military combatants.
+However, the use of civilian transports to transport war goods in WWI encouraged the Germans to engage in

-The Futility of Trench Warfare during WWI and Zeppelin and Gotha Aerial Attacks on London.
+The Futility of Trench Warfare and Zeppelin and Gotha Aerial Attacks on London.

 Meanwhile, from 1914 through 1917, both sides engaged in brutal trench warfare.
 The losses were staggering.
-A case in point was the four-month Battle of the Somme waged in 1916.
-It resulted in more than 300,000 dead and over a million wounded and missing, with the British advancing only seven miles along a 19-mile front, accomplishing little.6
+The four-month Battle of the Somme waged in 1916 resulted in more than 300,000 dead and over a million wounded and missing, The British advanced only seven miles along a 19-mile front and accomplished little.6

 As early as 1915, the German military tried to force an end to such bloodshed by "jumping over the front lines" with Zeppelin attacks against London.
-However, these strikes were notoriously inaccurate.
+However, these were notoriously inaccurate.
 Bombs missed by miles, and, in one case, the Zeppelins missed London entirely.
 The Zeppelins themselves were also quite vulnerable to fighter interceptions by the Royal Air Force (RAF).
-Fiftyone Zeppelin raids over three years killed only 557 British.
+Fifty-one Zeppelin raids over three years killed only 557 British.